pejman-hkh/4php/README.md

 # About
 This simple php interpreter written in c++11 and can be used as template engine in c++ too.

+# Porpus
+My porpus is converting php code too c++ and compile it at the end

 # Writing Extension
 writing extension in c++ is very easy